SamSaffron/dv/README.md

 ```

 Notes:
-- Copies any configured host files into the container before launching the shell (see `copyFiles` under config).
+- Copies any configured host files into the container before launching the shell (see `copyRules` under config).

 ### dv run
 Run a non-interactive command inside the running container (defaults to the `discourse` user).